Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Feynman propagators as tempered measures

 \section{Feynman propagators as tempered measures}

-In this section we give well defined definitions of Feynman propagators of QFT in terms of tempered measures (where a measure is said to be a tempered measure if it is a tempered distribution as well as being a measure).
-Propagators are viewed in a new way as being Lie algebra valued tempered measures.
+In this section we give well defined definitions of Feynman propagators of QFT in terms of tempered measures and distributions.
+Propagators are viewed in a new way as being Lie algebra valued tempered distributions.
 They are constructed from Fourier transforms of $u(2,2)$ valued tempered measures.